JuliaAI/ScientificTypesBase.jl/README.md

 Unknown
 ```

 > Figure 1.
-The type hierarchy defined in ScientificTypes.jl (The Julia native `Missing` type is also regarded as a scientific type).
+The type hierarchy defined in ScientificTypesBase.jl (The Julia native `Missing` type is also regarded as a scientific type).

 #### Contents